GOMC-WSU/Manual/src/input_file.rst

       - By default, the lambda values for Coulombic interaction will be set to zero if ``ElectroStatic`` or ``Ewald`` is **deactivated**.

       - By default, the lambda values for Coulombic interaction will be set to Lambda values for VDW interaction if ``ElectroStatic`` or ``Ewald`` is **activated**.

+      -The LambdaVDW and LambdaCoulomb lists must be equal in length.

   ``ScaleCoulomb``
     Determines to scale the Coulombic interaction non-linearly (soft-core scheme) or not.